-5.3.03 Partial Points
+5.3.04 Partial Points

 A team may receive half of the points associated with a problem if the output format of their code does not perfectly match that mentioned in the problem description, but it is clear that the program has performed the correct calculations and still gives the correct answers.
 In addition, the answers must be clearly defined in the code output.
-However, any bonus that requires completion of the problem to be obtained will not be valid.
+However, any bonus (see

+Section 5.5) that requires completion of the problem to be obtained will not be valid.
 The decision to award such a fraction of the points is entirely at the discretion of the judges.

-5.4 Format
+5.4 Preliminary Problems